-This is one of a series of 'hints and tips' articles from Ruth O'Leary.
-View some of Ruth's work in the Goldwork embroidery, Slip cases for books, Pictures and panels, and Individual pieces galleries.
+This is one of a series of ‘hints and tips’ articles from Ruth O’Leary.
+View some of Ruth’s work in the Gallery

 Appliqué means attaching a shape in one fabric to a background of another fabric.
-There are lots of different ways of doing this, including the use of iron-on adhesive interfacings such as Bondaweb, but in this tips article we’ll look at using hand-stitched chiffon shapes to build up layers of colour, such as the urns on the 'Classical Urn' parasol.
+There are lots of different ways of doing this, including the use of iron-on adhesive interfacings such as Bondaweb, but in this tips article we’ll look at using hand-stitched chiffon shapes to build up layers of colour.

 Chiffon appliqué gives a light, ethereal effect, allowing the background fabric to show through.
 It can be used on very fine fabrics.